MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/tenant-admin-center-environments.md

   - CI/CD pipelines for test and deployment could be impacted by environment renames.
 - Azure Application Insights logs and metrics

-## Move an environment from one Azure Active Directory organization to another through Microsoft Support
+## Move an environment to another Azure Active Directory organization

 In some cases, the Azure AD organization (also known as the Azure AD tenant) of a [!INCLUDE[prod_short](../developer/includes/prod_short.md)] customer changes after they acquire a [!INCLUDE[prod_short](../developer/includes/prod_short.md)] environment.
 This situation can occur for various reasons, for example: